Reimplementing Mizar in Rust: Mizar internals: A (determined) user's perspective

 This error message is pointing at the \lstinline|end| keyword, but notably it does not say \emph{what} remains to be proved, here $x=x$.
 A debug build of Mizar will actually print out expressions to the \textit{art}\texttt{.inf} file, but they are similar to the $R_4(K_1(\dots))$ style.

-Luckily, this issue has been addressed outside the main Mizar codebase: J. Urban's HTMLizer is an XSLT stylesheet which can transform the XML intermediate files into fully marked up reconstructed Mizar documents.
+Luckily, this issue has been addressed outside the main Mizar codebase: J. Urban's HTMLizer is an XSLT stylesheet which can transform the XML intermediate files into fully marked up reconstructed Mizar documents, and which we adapted to design the formatter.

 With the present version of the formatter, and with appropriate debugging enabled, an input like the following:

 yields this debugging trace:

 In addition to showing some of the formatting and indentation behavior of the reconstructed expression, this also reveals some aspects of the checker, like how the goal theorem has been negated and the definitional theorem $x=y\leftrightarrow x\subseteq y\land y\subseteq x$ has been eagerly applied during preprocessing.